yugabyte/yugabyte-db/docs/content/latest/api/ycql/batch.md

 Therefore, it is not trivial/possible for an application to react to such failures appropriately (e.g. retry, abort, change some parameters, for either entire batch or just the relevant statements etc).

-The `RETURNS STATUS AS ROW` feature addresses this limitation.
+You can address this limitation by using the `RETURNS STATUS AS ROW` feature.

 If used, the (write) statement will return it's status (whether applied, unapplied, or errored-out with a message) as a regular CQL